mhthies/smarthomeconnect/README.md

    ```bash
    pip3 install smarthomeconnect
    ```
+   It will be only install smarthomeconnect and the dependencies of its core features.
+   Additional depdencies are required for certain interface modules and can be installed via pip's/setuptool's 'extras' feature.
+   See [Depdencies section](#Dependencies) of this readme for a complete list.

 2. Create a Python script (let's call it `my_home_automation.py`) which imports and starts Smart Home Connect:
    ```python